Array broadcasting (no

 Python transposes are “free” O(1) since they’re just a view into the original array (pointer tricks).

-Programs earlier to these versions did require
+Programs earlier than these versions did require

 Fortran 95 brought the